To get a Funeral Payment you must be responsible for the funeral and:

 Usually, if the funeral director hasn’t been paid, the money is paid to them.

 If the funeral director has been paid, the money is paid into your bank, building society or credit union account.

 You’ll usually have to pay back any money you get from the deceased person’s estate if they have one.
 The estate includes any money or property they had but not a house or personal things left to a widow, widower or surviving civil partner.

 Other money available

-When we work out how much help you can get, we will also look at how much money (other than your personal savings) is available to help you with the cost of the funeral.
+When the Department for Communities works out how much help you can get, it will also look at how much money, other than your personal savings, is available to help you with the cost of the funeral.

 This could include money available from the estate of the person who died, contributions received and money from, for example, insurance policies.
-But this does not include the social security Bereavement Payment or money from certain government-funded trusts.
+This does not include the social security Bereavement Payment, Bereavement Support Payment or money from certain government-funded trusts.

 Apply for a Funeral Payment